 The Special Enrollment Period allows you to join, switch or drop a Medicare prescription

 drug plan if any of these circumstances apply to you:

 - You recently returned to the United States after living permanently outside of the U.S.

 - You have both Medicare and Medicaid, or your state helps pay for your Medicare premiums.

 - You no longer qualify for Extra Help paying for your Medicare prescription drug coverage.

 - You recently involuntarily lost your creditable prescription drug coverage (as good as Medicare’s).

-- You get Extra Help paying for Medicare prescription drug coverage but do not have Medicaid.
+- You get Extra Help paying for Medicare prescription drug coverage.

 - In the last 12 months, you left a Medigap policy to join a Medicare Advantage Plan with prescription drug coverage for the first time.